MARKET ANALYSIS

 The Switzerland Family Office Landscape

 Allocations skew conservative but globally diversified.
 Equities (public and private) run 25-30% of a typical portfolio, spread across developed and emerging markets.
-Swiss and European real estate takes 18-24% -- prime residential, commercial, and Alpine luxury.
+Swiss and European real estate takes 18-24%, prime residential, commercial, and Alpine luxury.
 Fixed income fills 15-20%, consistent with preservation-first mandates.
 PE and VC capture 12-18%, with growing appetite for Swiss and European technology, healthcare, and clean energy.
-Hedge funds and alternatives (including art, wine, and collectibles -- Switzerland punches well above its weight in the global art market) run 8-12%.
+Hedge funds and alternatives (including art, wine, and collectibles, Switzerland punches well above its weight in the global art market) run 8-12%.
 Cash at 5-8%, higher than most global peers.

 Deal flow varies significantly by city.
 Zurich-based offices typically deploy $10-50 million per direct investment, drawing on proximity to Swiss banking infrastructure and the corporate market.
 Geneva offices maintain the most internationally diversified portfolios, with roughly 40% of capital allocated outside Europe.
 Zug-based offices tend toward more concentrated, entrepreneurial styles, often with direct operating company investments.
 Lugano offices frequently bridge Swiss and Italian capital markets.
 Typical check sizes range from $5-30 million for SFOs, with the largest MFOs deploying $50-200 million rounds.
 About 55% of investments originate through professional advisor networks rather than direct family relationships.